This post may contain affiliate links. Please see my disclosure policy for more details.

 We finally (and somewhat reluctantly) set off back to Cape Le Grand National Park in the afternoon, which was, miraculously, sunny.

 The property we stayed in doesn’t seem to be listed anymore, but there are plenty of other Airbnbs in Esperance.
-If you sign up through the following link you can get up to $76 off Airnb on your first booking.
 There’s also a YHA hostel in Esperance.

 Cape Le Grand National Park